bridgetsfe1/comp-prob-solv/homework-5-1/discussion.md

 # Overlap Integral versus Separation Distance
 As the distance between R increases, the overlap integral decreases, which is obvious because the further theparticles are the less overlap they have.
 There is a change in sign where the overlap integral is negative because when the orbitals are too far from each other anti-bonding interactions over run bonding interactions because the two particles are out of phase.

+## Note
+Something to note is that the kernel crahses when trying to calculate for 10^8 points sampled.
+9^8 was used to get lcose to 10^8.
+This could be because the code I wrote was not extremely efficient, thus working on writing efficient codes may make it possible to sample more points.
+In general though, it is clear that both methods converge before reachign this point, so it is unneccessary.